mozilla/i18n-abide/README.md

 If you look at ``locale/en_US/LC_MESSAGES/messages.po``, it will be very similar to your template messages.pot file.

-THis creates ``.po`` files which you can give to localizers to translate your copy.
+This creates ``.po`` files which you can give to localizers to translate your copy.

 Let's put the i18n-abide tools in our path: